 We’re in the home stretch.
 This is the final installment in this six-part series (part 1, part 2, part 3, part 4, part 5) but no less important.
 In 2001 our nation suffered a horrific attack.
 In the wake of that tragedy, demand for background checks has exploded and continues to grow as does the need to check for potential criminal records outside of our own courts.
 Granted, it’s highly unlikely to discover that a potential applicant is on the no-fly list or has ties to terrorist organizations, but lack of probability does not justify lack of due diligence.

-It is growing more and more standard for background check companies to include at least a handful of domestic and international sanctions and watch lists.
-The more they include the better.
-Most should include things like:
+It is growing more and more standard for background check companies to include at least a handful of domestic and international sanctions and watchlists.
+The more they include, the better.
+Most should cover things like: